 iOS 15 Supported Devices.
 Apple will introduce new operating systems at the WWDC 2021 event.
 While iOS 15 and iPadOS15 come with dozens of new features, the devices that will get the iOS 15 update and the devices that will get the iPadOS15 update have become official.

-The iPhone 5s and iPhone 6, one of the most well-known models but aging today, did not receive the iOS 14 update.
+iPhone 5s and iPhone 6, one of the most well-known models but aging today, and iPhone 6s will not receive the iOS 14 update.
 This time, the update list will be changed and the iPhone 6S will not receive updates.

 iOS 15 Supported Devices

 - iPhone 11 Pro

 - iPhone XS

 - iPhone 8